marceloicampos/desafio-react-nextjs/README.md

 Create the dependency React-DOM use command 'npm install react-dom'</br>
 OR just 'npm install next react react-dom'</br>

+Update
+npm outdated
+and
+npm install
+on dev script put - export NODE_OPTIONS=--openssl-legacy-provider; - with use the current node

 On your project create a folder 'pages' (create under the project root) and inside create the first index.js

 Other examples of folders and files</br>